platform-experience/K18-LAB0261/guidebook.md

 - On lines **5** and **8**, we are attaching the ngStyle directive to the element by using the attribute `ng-style`.
 As a value for this attribute, we are using an in-line JSON object which directly refers to the widget options.
 This is setting the color of the text to be whatever value is stored in that option.
 - On line **2** of the HTML, we are using the same attribute `ng-style`, but instead of having the JSON object inline we are calling the function `c.getPictureStyle()`.
 This function returns the JSON object, which saves us from having to have it in-line (it could get quite lengthy!).

-# Lab 4: Sidebar Widget
+# Exercise 4: Sidebar Widget
 ## Goal
-In this lab we will learn how to create widgets which control the behaviour of other widgets.
+In this exercise we will learn how to create widgets which control the behaviour of other widgets.

 ## Creating Widgets
 1. In Studio, click **Create Application File**, search for and choose **Widget**, and click **Create**.